-Recent news about changes in the international recycling market have raised concerns about Portland’s curbside recycling system.
-Portland’s curbside recycling has not changed.
+Recent news about changes in the international recycling market have raised concerns about Portland’s recycling system.
+Portland’s recycling has not changed.
 Follow the recycling guidelines below and keep recycling at home and at work.
 If changes occur in the future, we will let you know.

 Workplace recycling reduces waste, saves natural resources, prevents pollution and helps to build a stronger economy.

 - Making recycling as convenient as garbage.
 Ideally, containers are paired together.
 Order free recycling boxes.

 - Making it clear at a glance what goes in each container.
 Order free recycling posters and stickers to label containers.

 - Training employees how to use the program, and to know who in the organization can answer their questions.
 Sustainability at Work offers employee training and additional presentations to assist you in increasing recycling awareness in the workplace.

 - Having good communication with your janitorial service.
 They often know when something needs improvement and are eager to help you maximize your program and meet your recycling goals.

 All businesses in the City of Portland can recycle all the materials seen on the recycling guide below.
 If there is an item your business or building is not currently recycling, call your property manager or garbage and recycling company to set up service.

 Find out where to recycle additional items like electronics, take-out containers, batteries, light bulbs and bulky items by calling Metro's Recycling Hotline at 503-234-3000.

 Ever wondered why some things can be recycled and others cannot?